Location

 The ground floor

 This level can be reached via the courtyard.
-The entrance hall plays host to a tuffeau stone spiral staircase climbing to the upper floors.
-The ground floor is currently occupied by a comfortable, PRM compatible holiday let.
+The hall plays host to a tuffeau stone spiral staircase climbing to the upper floors.
+The ground floor is currently occupied by a PRM compatible holiday let.
 A bedroom opens out via a door onto the garden outside.
 In the fitted kitchen, there is a carefully restored, monumental tuffeau stone fireplace as well as an adjoining bread oven.
 The kitchen is followed by a bathroom with a shower and a whirlpool bath.
 The flooring is made up of an alternation of polished concrete and terracotta tiles.
-The living rooms face the street and the courtyard.
-Each year, the holiday let generates approximately 12,000 euros of rental income.
+The main rooms face the street and the courtyard.

-The entrance hall also leads to a vaulted wine cellar with former coal tanks, next to storage space.
+Also from the hall, a vaulted wine cellar can be reached, in which there remain former coal tanks.
+The cellar is next to storage space.
 A second, around 30-m² cellar can be found beneath the courtyard.

 The first floor

-This level plays host to the residence’s living rooms, including a vast dining room with a kitchen area, fitted with a wood-burning stove.
-The straight wood stripped flooring dates back to 1890.
-The ceiling was previously painted in Florentine grayscale, whose remains are still visible, a technique that created a sense of depth.
-The dining room is followed by a lounge overlooking the street.
-A tuffeau stone fireplace with rounded edges stands against one of the walls, while the floor is paved with terracotta tiles.
+This level includes the residence’s living rooms, including a vast dining room with a kitchen area, fitted with a wood-burning stove.
+The straight wood stripped flooring was installed in 1890.
+The remains of the ceiling painted in Florentine grayscale are still visible.
+The lounge situated close by overlooks the street and includes a tuffeau stone fireplace with rounded edges standing against one of the walls, while the floor is paved with terracotta tiling.
 The remarkable ceilings, painted with ochre-coloured patterns, rosettes and initials on a blue background, were revealed during the most recent restoration of the building in 2017.
-If so desired by the future occupants, an application could be made to have them listed.

 The second floor

 There are three bedrooms on this level, renovated in a modern style.
-One boasts a black marble fireplace, another possesses an imitation wooden fireplace, while the last has a coal broiler.
-The bedrooms share a bathroom and a shower room.
-One of the bedrooms even has an adjoining bathroom.
+One boasts a black marble fireplace, another possesses a decorative wooden fireplace, while the last is fitted with a coal broiler.
+A bathroom and a shower room can be found nearby.

 The attic

-This level still awaits conversion, though work has begun on insulating the roof, as well as plastering and painting the walls, most of which has already been paid for.
-All that remains is to complete what has been started.
+This level still awaits conversion, though work has begun on insulating the roof, as well as plastering and painting the walls.
 There is a surface of approximately 120 m² beneath a cathedral roof frame, with a ridge cap height of more than 8 metres.
 The views from this storey look out towards the castle.

 The former school